 3. Visit your local second-hand stores often (if possible)

-While you’ll likely want to purchase new socks, tights, underwear, etc… you’ll find great deals on shoes, shirts, pants, and coats at your local Goodwill or consignment shops.
+While you’ll likely want to purchase new socks, tights, underwear, etc… you’ll find great deals on shoes, shirts, pants, and coats at your local thrift or consignment shops.

 A huge key to shopping successfully at these shops is having your list in hand.
 Second-hand or resale store inventory turns over nearly weekly.
 Make a habit of scanning through the racks for items still missing from your list whenever possible.